gbafana25/zren/README.md

 	- [x] `STAGE` file that holds files ready to be committed

 ## TODO
-- rollback: new logfile for branch in `logs/`, add rollback in MAIN log
+- rollback: new logfile for branch in `logs/`
-- HEAD file should also record current branch, create `checkout` function to switch branches
 - add branch argument to all relevant functions
 - fix segfault in `status` (at unstaged files list)